RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/create-subscription.md

 1. Navigate to Subscriptions using the menu in the top right corner of the page.
-1. Click on the plus sign below the Subscriptions section of the page.
+1. If you have existing subscriptions, click on the plus sign below the Subscriptions section of the page.
+Otherwise, proceed to next step.
+1. Click on the 'Select' button inside the 'Essentials' box to create a new 'Redis Cloud Essentials' subscription
 1. Select your preferred Cloud Provider and region for your databases to be created in.
 1. Create a subscription name.
 It will appear in the list of